boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

    ; Indicates scope (per host or per subscriber, traffic direction, ; and reliability type (reliable or unreliable).
    ; Default value for scope is false (i.e., per subscriber policy).
-   ; Default value for direction is network-to-host direction.
+   ; Default value for direction is 0 (i.e. network-to-host direction).
    ; Default value for reliability is false (i.e., the policy is ; applicable to both reliable and unreliable traffic).
    ; If any of these parameters is not present, this is equivalent